2004 UTEP Miners football team

 The 2004 UTEP Miners football team represented the University of Texas at El Paso (UTEP) as a member of the Western Athletic Conference (WAC) during the 2004 NCAA Division I-A football season.
 Led by first-year head coach Mike Price, the Miners compiled an overall record of 8–4 with a mark of 6–2 in conference play, placing second in the WAC.
 UTEP was invited to the Houston Bowl, where the Miners lost to Colorado.
 The team played home games at the Sun Bowl in El Paso, Texas.

-This was UTEP final season competing in the WAC as the Miners joined Conference USA in 2005.
+This was UTEP's final season competing in the WAC as the Miners joined Conference USA in 2005.